ej20002015/RoboticsGroupProject/README.md

 # Group 7 Robotics Coursework

 ## Instructions for Development
 Do not make changes directly on the main branch.
-Before making changes please do the following
+Before making changes please do the following:
 - First checkout the main branch using ```git checkout main```
 - Run ```git pull``` to update your local repository with the latest changes
 - To start making your changes, create a new branch and checkout (navigate) to it using ```git checkout -b <BRANCH_NAME>```